The Right To Repair Act: Our Take

 The company required Nintendo Switch owners to send their controllers directly to Nintendo to fix, discouraging third-party repairs.

 Products are regularly designed in ways that make them difficult to repair.
 This is evident in a variety of ways:

 - It’s impossible to open without destroying it

-- Manufacturer refuses to give third party options for replacement parts and repairs
+- The manufacturer refuses to give third-party options for replacement parts and repairs

 - Consumers are unable to install custom software

 Not all manufacturers have sinister motives behind the creation of their products.
 Discouraging repairs can be as simple as using proprietary software or even something as small as a screw.